Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Conclusions

-\item \textit{Spirals:} At least 48\% of visually identified disks feature spiral structures.
-A follow-up classification counted the number of spiral arms.
-We found similar distributions across the two redshift bins in this study across the sample: roughly two-thirds of spirals have two arms (60–64\%), and one-third have three arms (30–31\%), while four-armed spirals are rare (4–6\%).
-These fractions are based on galaxies that reached the 4-out-of-6 vote agreement threshold.
-While the fraction of two-armed spirals is consistent with $z = 0$ studies, we report for the first time an increased incidence of three-armed spirals at cosmic noon.
+\item Spirals: A fraction of $0.48\pm0.04$ of visually identified disks feature spiral structures, and show a decline from $0.55\pm0.05$ in the low-redshift bin to $0.20\pm0.05$ in the high-redshift bin.
+A follow-up classification assessed the number of spiral arms, revealing similar distributions across both redshift bins: approximately two-thirds of spirals have two arms (fractions of $0.60\pm0.09$ and $0.64\pm0.16$), and about one-third have three arms ($0.30\pm9$ and $0.31\pm15$).
+Four-armed spirals remain rare ($0.06\pm0.04$ and $0.04\pm0.06$).
+While the two-armed spiral fraction is consistent with results at $z = 0$ ($\approx0.60$), we report for the first time an increased incidence of three-armed spirals from $z\approx 0$ to cosmic noon, rising from $\approx0.20$ to $\approx0.30$.

-\item \textit{Bars:} We identify 84 barred systems with isophotal fitting, with 74 in the low-redshift bin and 10 in the high-redshift bin, corresponding to bar fractions among the disk galaxies of 16\% and 3\%, respectively.
+\item Bars: We identified 84 barred systems using isophotal fitting, where 74 are in the low-redshift bin and ten are in the high-redshift bin, corresponding to bar fractions among the disk galaxies of $0.16\pm0.05$ and $0.03\pm0.03$, respectively.
 These values align with previous studies on bar identification.
-While the decline in bar fraction with redshift may reflect intrinsic evolution, it is also influenced by observational challenges, such as surface brightness dimming, resolution limitations, and the expected evolution of galaxy and bar sizes.
-Overcoming these limitations requires greater sensitivity to surface brightness and improved spatial resolution, particularly in the infrared—capabilities that future observatories such as the ELT will provide.
+While the decline in bar fraction as a function of redshift may reflect intrinsic evolution, it is also influenced by observational challenges, such as surface brightness dimming, resolution limitations, and the expected evolution of galaxy and bar sizes.
+Overcoming these limitations requires greater sensitivity to surface brightness and improved spatial resolution, particularly in the infrared capabilities that future observatories such as the ELT will provide.

-\item \textit{Quantitative morphological metrics:} Non-parametric indicators indicate no significant evolution with redshift but a strong dependence on mass.
-Exploring all possible parameter combinations, we identify optimal metrics for distinguishing specific morphological features, consistent with previous studies:

-\begin{itemize} \item Bulges are best separated by Gini-$M_{20}$ and by $M_{20}$ alone. \item Mergers are well distinguished using Gini-$M_{20}$, MID statistics, and CAS parameters. \item Clumps are best identified with the Gini coefficient alone and the combination of Gini-Asymmetry. \end{itemize}
+\item Quantitative morphological metrics: Nonparametric indicators indicate no significant evolution with redshift but a strong dependence on mass.
+Exploring all possible parameter combinations, we identified optimal metrics for distinguishing specific morphological features, consistent with previous studies: \textit{i)} Bulges are best separated by Gini-$M_{20}$ and by $M_{20}$ alone. \textit{ii)} Mergers are well distinguished using Gini-$M_{20}$, MID statistics, and CAS parameters. \textit{iii)} Clumps are best identified with the Gini coefficient alone and the combination of Gini-asymmetry.